JanHerca/urantiapedia/output/wikijs/en/article/The_Spirituality_Content_of_the_Urantia_Papers.md

 That this is factually so is illustrated by:

-> “Only those human experiences which were of spiritual value are common possessions of the surviving mortal and the returning Adjuster and hence are immediately remembered subsequent to mortal survival.” ([UB 40:9.7](/en/The_Urantia_Book/40#p9_7)) Think about that!!
+> “Only those human experiences which were of spiritual value are common possessions of the surviving mortal and the returning Adjuster and hence are immediately remembered subsequent to mortal survival.” (<a id="a36_206"></a>[UB 40:9.7](/en/The_Urantia_Book/40#p9_7)) Think about that!!